libfuse/pyfuse3/developer-notes/lookup_counts.rst

 ===========================================
- Move Lookup Count Management into LLFUSE?
+ Move Lookup Count Management into PYFUSE3?
 ===========================================

-It would be nice if LLFUSE could keep track of the lookup count management.
+It would be nice if PYFUSE3 could keep track of the lookup count management.
 That way its users wouldn't need to worry about which handlers increase the lookup count, and `forget` would only be called when the lookup count reaches zero.